Screening, Brief Intervention, and Referral to Treatment (SBIRT) Initiatives hosted by NORC at the University of Chicago

 Dr. Tracy McPherson is a Senior Research Scientist in the Public Health Department at NORC at the University of Chicago.
 Over the past 18 years, McPherson has led initiatives supported by NIDA, CSAP, NHTSA, NHLBI, SAMSHA, and CDC.
 McPherson is an applied social psychologist and an expert on substance abuse prevention and early intervention who, until deciding to join NORC, has been an Assistant Research Professor at George Washington University Medical Center (GW).
 Prior to working at GW, she held R&D and training positions in the areas of health and productivity management, substance abuse, and mental health at the Institute for Health and Productivity Studies at Cornell University and at ISA Associates.
 She has presented numerous papers at leading professional meetings; has published over 30 articles, reports and book chapters; and serves as a reviewer for leading journals in workplace behavioral health, health and productivity management, and substance abuse.

 Founded in 1941, the NORC is a public policy and social research organization affiliated with the University of Chicago.
 Deeply experienced in providing technical assistance in support of government and foundation-sponsored initiatives, NORC led the creation of the American Hospital Association’s Quality Center.
 The Quality Center, a forum for practice-focused learning, is a repository of action-oriented tools to help hospital executives and clinicians improve hospital quality and patient safety as well as plan and implement hospital quality improvement activities.
+High-quality teachers from all over the world learneasy24.com.
 For Federal agencies, NORC produces web-based seminars on health IT research that provide continuing education credits for doctors and nurses. www.norc.org